ml-explore/mlx-examples/t5/README.md

 python t5.py --model t5-small --prompt "translate English to German: A tasty apple"
 ```

-This should give the output: `Ein schmackhafter Apfel`
+This should give the output: `Ein leckerer Apfel`

 To see a list of options run: